-Prerequisite: HIST 201 World History.
+Prerequisite: HIST 201 World History or a "C" or lower in HIST 202 Accelerated World History.

 Description: This course examines the forces and issues that shape and affect our lives.
 Students analyze history through political, economic, intellectual, social, religious, and technological developments and trends.
 Students consider the impact of individuals and groups on our society, with an emphasis on multicultural studies.